Magento Guides

 The best way to do this?

 Google Sheets for sure.
 The main benefit is it's completely free and you most likely already have a Google account to use it.
-Besides, Google Sheets don't break the CSV formatting
+Besides, Google Sheets don't break the CSV formatting and you can

 Yet, once you create the store views and translate the corresponding content, it's important to make users reach the right pages.
 That's when the Magento website switcher, or as it's also known a store switcher, comes into play.